Spike’s lung cancer story

 “The cancer was dismantling and eroding every part of my life and it was a question of how much more I could take.
 I kept myself sane by focusing on my breathing, my will power and to try and live positively within each day because I knew I may not have a tomorrow.

 “Following my diagnosis, I had several wishes that gave me hope.
 I wanted to have another Christmas with my wife and family.
-I want to see my wife thrive in her career after completing her master’s degree.
-I wanted to see my son walk through the school gates of his secondary school and my daughter to start Year 5.
+Also, I hoped to see my son walk through the gates of his secondary school.
+I wanted my daughter to begin Year 5.
+And I wanted to watch my wife thrive in her career after completing her master’s degree.

 A long road to the right treatment